Bees & Booze: 4 Honey Cocktails

-Our raw & unfiltered local honeys have flavors that stand out, but they still mix with other perfectly well.
+Our raw & unfiltered honeys have flavors that stand out, but they still mix with other perfectly well.
 Since each honey has unique flavor notes, the right one can bring out the best in a craft cocktail.
-These four recipes are some of our favorite ways to feature local honey and spice up our typical artisanal sips.
+These four recipes are some of our favorite ways to feature honey and spice up our typical artisanal sips.

 - ½ cup Local Hive Southeast Honey

 - In a small container, combine the Local Hive Southeast Honey and hot water and stir until completely mixed.

 - In a cocktail shaker, combine the Cholula sauce, cayenne pepper, lime juice, honey syrup and spirit.